Apple has been known for a great many things over the years, good and bad alike.

 Apple did try and make a video game console back in the late 90s, but the largely forgotten Apple Pippin never managed to make any significant headway in what was the already heavily-saturated console market dominated by Sony, Sega, and Nintendo.

 Now, while Apple has stopped trying to put out gaming hardware, they did try and do something else to tap into the video game market by using the hardware that they already have, and that something is called the Apple Arcade.

-In this article, we’ll go over what Apple Arcade is and, hopefully, help you decide whether the content that it offers is worth your money.
+In this guide, we’ll go over what Apple Arcade is and help you decide whether the content that it offers is worth your hard-earned money.

 Table of ContentsShow

 What Is Apple Arcade?

 Apple Arcade is Apple’s iOS and macOS-exclusive subscription-based video game service.
 That said, it is available on all Mac devices and on all devices running iOS or one of its derivative operating systems – iPadOS and tvOS.

 At the moment, Apple Arcade is priced rather modestly, as the monthly subscription cost is a mere $4.99, all the while it’s also possible to get an annual 12-month plan for $49.99, which brings the monthly price down to about $4.

 As long as the subscription is active, the user has access to an ever-growing library of games, with new ones being added on a weekly or a bi-weekly basis.